Ron-Ash/ClickHouseCourse/README.md

 https://clickhouse.com/docs/en/guides/joining-tables

-Clickhouse supports all SQL JOINs, teh difference comes from how ClickHouse handles the right vs left tables in the join.
+Clickhouse supports all SQL JOINs, the difference comes from how ClickHouse handles the right vs left tables in the join.
 Joining large datasets require a lot of memory and CPU power; and so to ensure maximum utilization of resources, ClickHouse has 6 different join algorithms:

 ![alt text](image-41.png)